arob5/arob5.github.io/_posts/2024-01-13-importance-sampling.md

 &= \mathbb{E}_Q\left[\phi(X)\frac{dP}{dQ}(X)\right]. \tag{11}
 \end{align}

-I'm not providing full justification for all of the steps here, but second, third, and fourth equalities can be justified via Fubini's theorem.
+I'm not providing full justification for all of the steps here, but the second, third, and fourth equalities can be justified via Fubini's theorem.
 The penultimate step follows from the fact the integral of a function with respect to $\delta_y$ simply yields the function evaluated at $y$.
 An equivalent way to write this result is